FINANCIAL AID RATE95%

 - Elementary and Secondary School Teacher Education Program

-University of Akron is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of Akron is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Basketball (Mid-American Conference)